 Chapter 30: Of the Lord’s Supper

 What is the Lord’s Supper?
 Are we obliged to observe it?
 What does it signify?
 What is the Roman Catholic view?
 What is the Reformed view?
 Why should the Roman Catholic view of Transubstantiation be rejected?
-Doesn't Christ saying ‘this is my body’ mean that the bread and wine are Christ's literal body and blood?
-How is the Lord’s Supper a Means of Grace?
-Who may partake of the Lord's Supper?
+Doesn’t Christ saying ‘this is my body’ mean that the bread and wine are Christ’s literal body and blood?
+How is the Lord’s Supper a means of grace?
+Who may partake of the Lord’s Supper?

 This is, I believe, the most anti-Roman Catholic chapter in the Confession.
 This chapter provides a positive presentation of the Reformed view on the Lord’s Supper and rejects the repugnant doctrine of Transubstantiation.
 It is important for us to understand the different views on the Lord’s Supper.
 The most important of those different views is the Roman Catholic view of Transubstantiation.
 In this case, I will try to let Roman Catholics themselves explain to us their doctrine and then provide a biblical case of what the Lord’s Supper is and what it is not.

-§1 To Supper Of The Lord Jesus
+§1 The Supper Of The Lord Jesus

 - The supper of the Lord Jesus was instituted by him the same night wherein he was betrayed, 1 to be observed in his churches, 2 unto the end of the world, 3 for the perpetual remembrance, and shewing forth the sacrifice of himself in his death, 4 confirmation of the faith of believers in all the benefits thereof, 5 their spiritual nourishment, and growth in him, 6 their further engagement in, and to all duties which they owe to him; 7 and to be a bond and pledge of their communion with him, and with each other.
 8